 The WHO air quality targets were updated in 2021 to reduce the limits for some measures, including NO2 and PM{2.5}.
 The council is aware of these ambitious targets, which are much lower than the current objective threshold limits and continues to work towards the UK objectives with the ambition to go further.
-A central government consultation has taken place to confirm how these guidelines will be enshrined into UK legislation, this will continue to inform future thinking on how the Council will continue to achieve and maintain success with the Ministerial Direction.
+A central government consultation ran from 16th March to 27th June 2022 to confirm how these guidelines would be enshrined into UK legislation, the outcomes of which were published in December 2022.